jmuzquiz/SQLproject/README.md

 ```
 Here is the bar graph that results from the above R code: (said here too many times!!!!!) (should i say above???)*
 ![Top Paying Jobs](assets/top10jobs.png)

 **The file path in the R code should be replaced with your actual path to the CSV file containing the top salaries data.
 The top salaries CSV file containing the results from the 1st analysis SQL query can be found here: [assets folder](/assets/)*
 *edit to the appropriate folder later after adding the csv file to it (a data folder within SQLProject), the current one just houses the image!!

-okay trying to fix the image again and sync changes omg

-### 2. Skills for Top Paying Jobs
+## 2. Skills for Top Paying Jobs
-To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.
+To understand what skills are required for the top-paying data scientist jobs, I joined the job postings data with the skills data.
+The final result of this query included multiple rows for each job, with each row representing a job-skill combination.
+This provided valuable insights into the specific skills that employers prioritize for high-compensation roles.

 ```sql
 WITH top_paying_jobs AS (